Fxkra28/computernetworks-practicum-module1-2024/README.md

 - Output result

-  I didin't documented the output on the wireshark, but here's the output on the wsl
+  I didin't documented the output on the wireshark, but here's the output on the wsl:
  ```akira@Unknown:~$ nc 165.22.53.139 46000
 Choose your language [1/2]:
 [1] English